WardPearce/SourceQueryBot/README.md

 If you receive this error ```Task was destroyed but it is pending!``` it means it was under heavily load.

 ### To Do:
-- Create a hosted version of the bot to work across multiple servers.
+- Create a hosted version of the bot to work across multiple servers (almost done).
 - Implment a method for avoiding character limits.

 # Preview